Johns Manville Bankruptcy Trust & Asbestos Exposure

 Litigation against Johns Manville

 Employees of Johns Manville began to face problems of mesothelioma as early as the late 1920s.
 Like many companies, negligent executives were aware of the harmful effects that asbestos could prose yet continued to place business before employee safety.
 In fact, by 1929 Johns Manville faced negligence lawsuits filed by 11 employees.
 Such lawsuits proved that the company did not provide adequate safety measures for employees – including the proper safety equipment, training, and ventilation facilities.
 Although the case was settled for $300,000, a gateway was opened for many lawsuits against the company.
+A Maryland mesothelioma lawyer can be useful as well as a Florida mesothelioma lawyer.

 Lawsuits such as this cost the company millions, as this was only one of the thousands of lawsuits Johns Manville had faced by the early 1980s.
 As a result of the buildup of litigations, the company filed for Chapter 11 Bankruptcy.